SarthakJShetty/Bias/README.md

 - Here, abstracts pertaining to [Eastern Himalayas](https://github.com/SarthakJShetty/Bias/blob/master/LOGS/LOG_2019-02-27_15_23_Eastern_Himalayas.tar.gz) were scrapped and temporally trend of occurance for "Conservation" was checked.
 - The frequency is presented alongisde the bubble for each year on the chart.
 - &ast; We are still working on how to effectively present the trends and usage variations temporally.
 This feature is not part of the main package.

+## 6.0 Citations:

+- [1] - Larsen PO, von Ins M. *The rate of growth in scientific publication and the decline in coverage provided by Science Citation Index*.
+Scientometrics, *September, 2010*.